pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    `gitops_install` is a Git repository configuration with the list of namespaces to be provisioned.

-   The gitops_install section should only be used when `controller: false` is set.
+   Only use the gitops_install section when `controller: false` is set.
 If this section is used in conjunction with `controller: true`, the Namespace Provisioner package fails to reconcile, resulting in an error message stating `controller: false when using 'gitops_install' in provided values`.